legoraft/simple-survival-tweaks/README.md

 ## Information

 ### Features
 This mod adds some small tweaks and qol rules to your survival world.
-Currently there isn't a config file, so all features will be active by default.
+These rules are changeable through the `survivaltweaks.properties` file. _Note: Ender man griefing isn't configurable yet_

 The current feature list contains:
 - No "too expensive" warning which prevents having a lot of enchants on a single item. _Note: This also makes enchanting in an anvil cheaper_